Alluxio/alluxio/docs/en/Time-To-Live.md

 Whenever a new file is added to the Alluxio namespace, the user has the option of passively adding a TTL to that file.
 This is useful in cases where files accessed by the user are expected to be temporarily used.
 Instead of calling the API many times, it is automatically set on file discovery.

+Note: passive TTL is more convenient but also less flexible.
+The options are client level, so all TTL requests from the client will have the same action and duration.

 Passive TTL works with the following configuration options: